 - Morning and night

+Overcoming information overloadSome people feel overwhelmed by all the facts, suggestions, and ideas that the medical and wellness industry has for them about overcoming their eating disorders.
+While it is vital for treatment to be aware of the cornerstones of the recent science, people need to learn about their own bodies as well, and what works best for them.
 For some people, three square meals a day is best.
 For others, snacking on six meals throughout the day works better.
 Taking the time to understand your body is your joy and your responsibility.

 I don’t think anyone else can tell you the best way to care for yourself.
 What I try to do for my clients is to tell [them] what has worked for me, what has worked for other people, and what the current research says.
 [I encourage] them to experiment and see how [their] body responds.
 (Cassie Christopher)